Ntsekees/Nahaiwa/grammar/src/morphology/roles/root-verb-roles.md

   a-:    inference from a combination of information from several sources.
   ı-:    sensorial: information from current perception.
   eo-:   intuition.
-  u-:    recollection/memory of past experiences (but not memorized encyclopedic facts, for which Reportives or Epistemic should be used).
+  u-:    recollection, memory of past experiences (but not memorized encyclopedic facts, for which Reportives or Epistemic should be used).
   ıwa-:  information obtained from sensorial recordings made by external devices (photographic or video camera, sound recorders…)
   o-:    report, hearsay, second-hand information.
   ao-:   trustworthy report.